 Unlike other infections, most patients who are suffering from an acute Hep C infection do not experience any symptoms or show signs of the infection, since the symptoms appeartwo weeks to six months after being infected.
 The most common symptoms related to Hepatitis C are mild and flu-like and may include:

 In most cases, patients with acute Hepatitis C go on to develop chronic Hepatitis C and still reflect no Hep C symptoms.

 Also, read about Superfoods for Healthy Liver

 Hep C infection is treated with antiviral medications that promote the removal of the HCV from the body.
-The therapy is usually designed to make sure no hepatitis C virus detected in your body at least 12 weeks after complete treatment.
+The therapy is usually designed to make sure no hepatitis C virus is detected in your body at least 12 weeks after complete treatment.

 There has been much significant advancement in treatment alternatives for Hep C including “direct-acting” anti-viral medications, sometimes in combination with existing ones.
-This has really helped in improving treatment outcomes, fewer side effects and shorter treatment times — some as short as eight weeks.
+This has really helped in improving treatment outcomes, fewer side effects, and shorter treatment times — some as short as eight weeks.

 Read about Common Liver Disease